Looking for advice on choosing a sofa fabric? Or an armchair fabric for that matter?

 2. How much wear and tear will your sofa suffer?

-The way you plan to use your sofa will partly dictate the choice of fabric.
-Will your your sofa sit in a busy room where you entertain – and where wine will, inevitably, be spilled?
-Or will it quietly occupy a private study?
+The way you plan to use your sofa will partly dictate the choice of sofa fabric.
+Will your sofa sit in a busy room where you entertain – and where wine will, inevitably, be spilled?
+Or will it quietly occupy a home office?

 Luxurious, textured blends with wool, for instance, are best suited to seldom used rooms.
 If you have children or pets, a smooth cotton fabric is best, as it can be washed when needed.
 Durable fabrics, such as corduroys or microfibre blends, will work especially well in a living room, unlike demanding fabrics such as velvet or chenilles.

 If you are looking for a sofa that will only be used by you – in a library or home office, say - then splash on luxury.
 Think a high-thread-count cotton, a leather sofa or a velvet sofa – but do bear in mind that they are likely to need a professional clean at some point.
 The thread count really does matter: the higher the better, and the longer your sofa covers will last.
 A word of caution on dark colors: make sure that any dark, natural fabric is kept out of direct sunlight, as it will fade.
 Alternatively, opt for a lighter shade or a fade-resistant fabric.

 The Martindale method is a unit that measures the abrasive resistance of textiles.
 This happens by simulating the natural wear and tear of fabrics by testing textile samples with a specified force.

 Using intervals of 5,000 cycles, the fabric samples are put in a strength testing machine and pulled tautly, then, the machine rubs two discs of worsted wool or wire mesh against the surface.
 The final score is determined by the number of times the discs oscillate before the fabric breaks down.